 Be sure your pet has a collar that includes an emergency contact.
 During the hurricane, keep your pet on a leash or in a carrier so you can keep track of them.
 The Humane Society for the United States recommends preparing an emergency supply kit for your pets, such as extra food, vaccinations and a photo in case your pet gets lost.

 If you are a resident in a hurricane-prone area be sure your home is insured.
 Hurricanes (and other major storms) can cause catastrophic damage to homes.
 Trees can fall on homes because of a hurricane’s wind force, and/or a storm’s water surge can carry parts of a home away.
-Here are a few additional tips to do in advance of storm season that can help you protect your home during a storm.
+Here are a few additional tips to do in advance of storm season that can help you prepared for hurricane season

 It’s very important to gather your emergency supplies before a storm.
 Live Science provides this list for those living in a hurricane-prone area.